Step 1: Overview

 Photo 8: Smooth the paper down

 After the booking time is up, unroll your sheet and carry it to the wall.
 Gently unfold the top half.
 Standing on a stepladder, align the sheet to your plumb line (Photo 7).
 Leave the bottom half booked to keep the paste from drying out while you’re positioning the top.
-Even though it might seem easier to butt the paper right up to the ceiling, don’t try it.
+Even though it might seem easier to butt the paper right up to the ceiling, don’t try it in your how to hang wallpaper task.
 You’ll get a much better fit and professional look by leaving it long and then trimming it off later (Photo 9).

-Once the paper is aligned, work out wrinkles with a vinyl smoother (Photo 8).
+Once the paper is aligned in your how to hang wallpaper project, work out wrinkles with a vinyl smoother (Photo 8).
 If you have a wrinkle that’s not smoothing out, pull one edge of the paper away from the wall, keeping the plumbed edge in place, and reset.
 Finish the top half while you’re on the ladder, then come down and unfold, align, smooth and trim the bottom half.

 Step 8: Trim the paper in place to ensure a perfect fit